abelsonlive/scraply/README.md

 ####scraply in action:####

-1. First we're going to write a function to scrape one page.
+1. First we're going to write a function to parse one html tree.
 In this case, we want to get all the keywords associated with a movie on imdb.com given its imdb id.
     ```
-    imdb_keywords <- function(imdb_id) {
+    imdb_keywords <- function(tree) {

-        # create the url
-        the_url <- paste0("http://www.imdb.com/title/", imdb_id, "/keywords")

-        # url2tree downloads an html page associated with the_url and converts into a navigable html tree
-        tree <- url2tree(the_url)

         # tree2node constructs an xpath query (in this case: '//*[@class="keyword"]/a')
         # and then runs it through getNodeSet in the 'XML' package
         nodes <- tree2node(tree, select='class="keyword"', children="a")